Jackington6600/Arcus/index.md

     6. Reactions may trigger outside of a character/creature’s turn.
     7. After the creature with lowest initiative finishes their turn a round of combat is complete, repeat step 3 until the combat is complete (when there is no longer a conflict to be resolved).

-<h2>Initiative</h2>
+<h2 id="Initiative">Initiative</h2>

 Initiative is calculated by rolling 2d12 and adding PER+PER.

-<h2>Action Point System</h2>
+<h2 id="Action Point System">Action Point System</h2>

 All creatures have 3 action points (AP) to spend every turn.
 They are set back to 3 AP at the start of their next turn.
 However, some conditions and abilities may affect this.

-<h3>Reactions</h3>
+<h3 id="Reactions">Reactions</h3>

 You gain a reaction at the start of your turn every round which can be spent on various abilities and attacks of opportunity.
 It can be spent at any point, either on your turn or during another creature’s turn.

-<h2>Movement</h2>
+<h2 id="Movement">Movement</h2>

 Your base movement speed is 25ft.
 However, this can be affected by armour, abilities, and equipment.
 You can spend 1 AP to move up to your base movement speed.
 This movement can be broken up around the other things you do on your turn - for example with 25ft of movement you could move 10ft, then attack, then move the remaining 15ft.

-<h3>Difficult Terrain</h3>
+<h3 id="Difficult Terrain">Difficult Terrain</h3>

 It takes 10ft of movement instead of 5ft to move into a tile that is considered difficult terrain.
 Creatures can also move through allies as if they were difficult terrain.
 Creatures cannot move through other hostile creatures.

-<h3>Types of Movement</h3>
+<h3 id="Types of Movement">Types of Movement</h3>

-<h4>Regular Movement</h4>
+<h4 id="Regular Movement">Regular Movement</h4>

 Regular movement includes running, walking, and crawling.
 Generally referred to as “move” or “movement”.

-<h4>Jumping Movement</h4>
+<h4 id="Jumping Movement">Jumping Movement</h4>

 Jumping movement works the same as regular movement except obstacles (such as gaps, low obstacles, or small creatures) can be avoided on the path.
 What can or cannot be jumped over is up to the GM’s discretion.
 The jump may require a roll depending on the distance or height of the jump - this will use strength and/or dexterity depending on the nature of the jump (strength for greater distance, dexterity for greater accuracy).
 Generally referred to as “jump” or “jumping”.

-<h4>Climbing Movement</h4>
+<h4 id="Climbing Movement">Climbing Movement</h4>

 Climbing movement works the same as regular movement but is done up a more vertical surface such as up a wall or a tree.
 What can or cannot be climbed is up to the GM’s discretion.
 The GM will make the creature perform a skill check based on the difficulty of the surface they are attempting to climb.
 If successful the creature can climb as if the surface was difficult terrain.
 The creature must repeat the skill check every time it wishes to move its base movement speed - it is up to the GM if and when they may need to repeat the skill check based on time spent climbing or if the difficulty of the climb significantly changes.

-<h4>Swimming Movement</h4>
+<h4 id="Swimming Movement">Swimming Movement</h4>

 Swimming movement works the same as regular movement but is done through a liquid such as water or slime.
 What can or cannot be swam through is up to the GM’s discretion.
 The GM will make the creature perform a skill check based on the difficulty.
 If successful the creature can swim as if the liquid was difficult terrain - it is up to the GM if and when they may need to repeat the skill check based on time spent swimming or if the difficulty of the swim significantly changes.

-<h4>Teleportation Movement</h4>
+<h4 id="Teleportation Movement">Teleportation Movement</h4>

 Teleportation movement allows a creature to move to a point they can see, ignoring all obstacles between their start and end point.
-Teleportation movement ignores all movement restrictions the creature might have (_immobilised _or _hobbled _specifically).
+Teleportation movement ignores all movement restrictions the creature might have (_immobilised_or_hobbled_specifically).
 Teleportation movement happens instantaneously and cannot be broken up throughout a turn.
 A creature can teleport to a point in mid-air.
 Generally referred to as “teleport”, “teleportation” or “teleported”.

-<h4>Flying Movement</h4>
+<h4 id="Flying Movement">Flying Movement</h4>

 Flying movement allows movement in all directions including directly and diagonally up and down.
 A creature can only fly if they have a flying movement speed.
 Some abilities or transformations can unlock a flying movement speed.

 A flying creature does not have to end its movement on the ground - it does not fall or take falling damage while flying.
-If the creature is knocked _prone _or _stunned _they are no longer flying and will immediately fall at normal speed and take fall damage as normal - the creature becomes flying again when it spends flying movement speed.
+If the creature is knocked _prone_or_stunned_they are no longer flying and will immediately fall at normal speed and take fall damage as normal - the creature becomes flying again when it spends flying movement speed.
 Generally referred to as “fly”, “flight” or “flying”.

-<h4>Voluntary Movement</h4>
+<h4 id="Voluntary Movement">Voluntary Movement</h4>

 Movement is considered voluntary if the creature has a choice of how it moves and where.
 Most movement is considered voluntary.
 For example, base movement, or movement gained from a creature’s own abilities or ally’s abilities.

-<h4>Involuntary Movement</h4>
+<h4 id="Involuntary Movement">Involuntary Movement</h4>

 Movement is considered involuntary if the creature does not have a choice of how it moves and where.
 For example, a hostile pulling, pushing, or teleporting another creature, or any movement effect on a creature that it can attempt to resist.
-Movement due to being _taunted_, _frightened_,_ _or _dominated _is still considered voluntary movement.
+Movement due to being _taunted_, _frightened_,__or _dominated_is still considered voluntary movement.

-<h4>Push/Pull Movement</h4>
+<h4 id="Push/Pull Movement">Push/Pull Movement</h4>

-Push/pull movement is always involuntary and ignores difficult terrain and movement restrictions the creature might have (_immobilised_, _paralysed_,_ _or _hobbled _specifically) unless the GM deems it unreasonable.
+Push/pull movement is always involuntary and ignores difficult terrain and movement restrictions the creature might have (_immobilised_, _paralysed_,__or _hobbled_specifically) unless the GM deems it unreasonable.
 Generally referred to as “push”, “pushed”, “pull”, or “pulled”.

-<h2>Attacking</h2>
+<h2 id="Attacking">Attacking</h2>

 To attack you roll 2d12 and add 2 modifiers (such as DEX+DEX, STR+STR, or PER+PER).

 A melee INT attack would add INT+INT to the roll for example.

 To hit the target you must roll equal to or higher than their armour class (AC).

-<h3>Types of Attack Roll</h3>
+<h3 id="Types of Attack Roll">Types of Attack Roll</h3>

 * **Weapon, melee, ranged, basic, or auto hit.**
   * **Weapon attack** uses your equipped weapon to make the attack roll.
   * **Melee weapon attack** uses your equipped melee weapon to make the attack roll.
   * **Ranged weapon attack** uses your equipped ranged weapon to make the attack roll - will have DisAdv (-) if you are within melee range of a hostile creature.
   * **Melee attack** uses melee range to make the attack roll but does not require a melee weapon.
 This could include a magical punch attack, which does not require a free hand.
   * **Ranged attack** uses the described range to make the attack roll but does not require a ranged weapon - will have DisAdv (-) if you are within melee range of a hostile creature.
 This could include a magical ranged attack, which does not require a free hand.
   * **Versatile attack** uses the described range to make the attack roll - has no disadvantages due to hostile creatures within melee range.
 This could include a magical ability, which does not require a free hand.
   * **Auto hit attack** does not require an attack roll and always hits.
 Auto hit also ignores a shield - the shield cannot reduce damage from this attack.
 * **STR, DEX, PER, INT, or SPI.**
   * Describes the attribute modifier used to make the attack roll.
 Can also be described as MOD if there are multiple attribute modifiers that could be used.
 * For example:
   * “Make a ranged INT attack…”
   * “Make a melee weapon attack…”
   * “Make an auto hit weapon attack…”
   * “Make an auto hit attack…”
   * “Make a versatile INT attack…”

-<h3>Attacks of Opportunity</h3>
+<h3 id="Attacks of Opportunity">Attacks of Opportunity</h3>

 A creature with a melee attack available may choose to spend its reaction to make a melee attack against a creature that moves out of melee range.
 The available melee attack can only be from an equipped weapon or core ability (such as Elemental Blast).

 Movement used as part of an ability (such as Charge, Hit and Run, or Advance!), involuntary movement (such as being pushed or pulled), or teleportation movement does not trigger attacks of opportunity.

-<h3>Critical Hit</h3>
+<h3 id="Critical Hit">Critical Hit</h3>

 A critical success is when the 2 dice used for the roll result each have a value of 10 or more (double digits).

 A critical failure is when the 2 dice used for the roll result each have a value of 3 or less.